EleonoraDnt/Energy-overload-prediction/README.md

 ## Results
 The model captures patterns related to energy overload scenarios and provides predictive insights based on historical data.

 ---

-## How to Run
-1. Clone repo
-2. Download dataset from Kaggle
-3. Place it in `/data`
-4. Run notebook

----